Battle of Seattle (1856): Aftermath

+Defeat in the Battle of Seattle had discouraged the natives, but the settlers remained apprehensive of another potential attack and wary for their own survival.

 News of the attack spread rapidly.
 By 4 p.m. it was known in Bellingham.
 At noon the day after the battle, Active steamed into Elliott Bay, Governor Stevens aboard.
 Stevens was, in Phelps's words, "at last compelled to acknowledge the presence of hostile Indians in the Territory."
 Active headed south in the direction of Steilacoom, which seemed the most likely next target of an attack, dropping the governor at Olympia, the capital, on the way.

 Yark-eke-e-man reported that the hostile chiefs were ill-provisioned.
 Confident of victory, they expected to provision themselves from the settlers' supplies.
 They spent the next several weeks scouring the land for food.

-Two days after the battle, Coquilton threatened, through a messenger, "that within one moon he would return with twenty thousand warriors, and, attacking by land and water, destroy the place in spite of all the war-ship could do to prevent."
+Two days after the battle, Coquilton threatened, through a messenger, that he would return within a month and mount a more destructive attack.
 The threat was taken seriously, and leaders decided to improve Seattle's defenses.
 Henry Yesler volunteered ship's cargo of house lumber, and on February 1 Decatur's divisions began a two-week project to erect a defensive palisade: two fences five feet high, placed eighteen inches apart, and filled in with well-tamped earth, 1200 yd long, and enclosing a large portion of the town.
 A second block-house was also erected, and an old ship's cannon, plus a 6-pounder field-piece borrowed from Active, were to serve as its artillery.

 Trees and undergrowth were removed (variously attacked with levers, axes, and shovels, or burned in place) to provide an esplanade and enable Decatur's howitzer to sweep the shores.
 Much brush was also cleared from the town's inland edges, to reduce the cover for future attacks.
 On February 24, USS Massachusetts arrived and on March 28 USS John Hancock.
+Governor Stevens convinced Patkanim and his men to take on the role of bounty hunters, paying them handsomely for collecting the scalps of leaders of the hostile tribes.